juvian/warcraft-3-translating/README.md

 You can now try out the map!

-# I Have tried the translated map but all of my items were left untranslated, although all abilities were indeed translated
+# I have tried the translated map but all of my items were left untranslated, although all abilities were indeed translated

 This means that you have made a mistake in translating the items file, so wcstrings couldn't parse it correctly and was ignored.
 Without a lua sintax checker, finding this is almost impossible.
 Run the lua sintax checker on the file that is giving problems and check if there is any mistake mentioned